ankithbala/hummingRecognition/README.md

 3. Install the TensorFlow pip package

-   For GPU and CPU support:
+   a.For GPU and CPU support:
    $```pip install --upgrade tensorflow```